 What Specialist Services are available within or accessible to the school

-There are staff who have considerable experience in teaching children with dyspraxia, dyscalculia, sensory impairments and behavioural difficulties, Autism and general learning difficulties.
+Within School - there are staff who have considerable experience in teaching children with dyspraxia, dyscalculia, sensory impairments and behavioural difficulties, autism and general learning difficulties.

 - Educational Psychology Service

 - Sensory Support Service